-(a) Each firefighter must comply with the requirements of 437-002-0182 that are applicable to their own actions and conduct in the course of their employment.

-(b) Firefighters must notify the appropriate employer or safety committee representative of unsafe practices, equipment, or workplace conditions.

-(c) All firefighters, at regularly scheduled times, must attend required training and orientation programs designed to increase their competency in occupational safety and health.

-(d) Firefighters and other employees must apply the principles of accident prevention in their work.
-They must use all required safety devices and protective equipment.

-(e) Each firefighter must take proper care of their protective equipment.

-(f) Firefighters who are expected to perform firefighting operations must notify their employer when health conditions arise that will limit their capability of performing those duties.
+- (a) Each fire fighter must comply with the [sections] requirements of [OAR-]437-002-0182 that are applicable to their own actions and conduct in the course of their employment. - (b) Fire fighters must notify the appropriate employer or safety committee representative of unsafe practices, equipment, or workplaces. - (c) All fire fighters, at regularly scheduled times, must attend required training and orientation programs designed to increase their competency in occupational safety and health. - (d) Fire fighters and other employees must apply the principles of accident prevention in their work.
+They must use all required safety devices and protective equipment. - (e) Each fire fighter must take proper care of their protective equipment. - (f) Fire fighters who are expected to perform fire fighting operations must notify their employer when health conditions arise that will limit their capability of performing those duties.

-(8) Safety Committee.
+([7]8) Safety Committee.